shipping-docker/vessel-docs/source/docs/common-issues.md

     -w /opt shippingdocker/php-composer:latest \
     php artisan vendor:publish --provider="Vessel\VesselServiceProvider"

-# If you're a linux user,
+# If you're a linux user, your files
-# your files may be owned by user root
+# may be owned by user root
-# Run this if so,
+# Run the following if so:
 ls -lah # Check owner of files in current dir sudo chown -R $USER: . # Change owner:group if needed